-Investors may need to understand what prosthetic arms really are, how they come about, and what is there to be considered, before investing into a prosthetic arm component manufacturer or research spin off.
+Investors may need to understand what prosthetic arms really are, how they come about, and what is there to be considered, before investing their investments, or money, in a prosthetic arm component manufacturer or research spin-off.

-With a realistic estimate of around 85% rejection rate, the prosthetic arm industry so far is one of the most unsuccessful industries that there are both in high-tech and medicine technology.
+With a realistic estimate of around 85% rejection rate, the prosthetic arm industry so far is one of the most unsuccessful industries that there are both in high-tech and medical technology.

 - Marketing problems

 - Problems of the technology that are inherent

 - Past actual experiences

 Once you face a particular solution, very carefully check the people behind these solutions.

 History and what can be learned maybe